LeeHall-DevOps/eng114_devops/README.md

-36
 # What is DevOps
-DevOps is the merging of the development team and the operations team, this merging prevents each team from blaming the other.
+DevOps is the merging of the development and operations teams, this merging prevents each team from blaming the other.
-DevOps is of a open culture that promotes resposibilie, trust and respect.
-DevOps increase the productivity in the workplace by automating continuous development and intergration.
+DevOps is an open culture that promotes resposibility, trust and respect.
+DevOps increases the productivity in the workplace by automating continuous  intergration.

 ## Why DevOps - Benefits
 - Reduced production time - weeks or months became days